 Selection marquees are not particular to a specific layer.
 You have to make sure the correct layer is active before you use the selection to perform some action.

-10. Choose Select>Deselect to turn off the active selection (marching ants).
+- 10. Choose Select>Deselect to turn off the active selection (marching ants). - 11.
+Save the file and continue to the next exercise.